kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 * **Renewable Integration:** Optimize the dispatch of zero-carbon sources.
 * **Operational Efficiency:** Reduce reliance on expensive, high-carbon reserve plants.

-This case study analyzes UK electricity generation data with the objective of understanding generation dynamics and developing a machine learning model to forecast total electricity generation.
+This case study analyses UK electricity generation data with the objective of understanding generation dynamics and developing a machine learning model to forecast total electricity generation.
 # Data Source - Historic GB Generation Mix
 Historic GB generation mix from the 1st of Jan 2009 through to 2026 (Real-Time).
 Data points are either MW or %

-# The Design and Development was done in Python and uploaded as a file in this respository
+# The Design and Development was done in Python and uploaded as a file in this repository

 # INTRODUCTION